Sinking of the Titanic: Background

-At the time of her entry into service on 2 April 1912, Royal Mail Steamer (RMS) Titanic was the second of three Olympic-class ocean liners, and was the largest ship in the world.
+At the time of her entry into service on 2 April 1912, the Titanic was the second of three Olympic-class ocean liners, and was the largest ship in the world.
 She and the earlier RMS Olympic were almost one and a half times the gross register tonnage of Cunard's RMS Lusitania and RMS Mauretania, the previous record holders, and were nearly 100 ft longer.
-Titanic could carry 3,547 people in speed and comfort, and was built on an unprecedented scale.
-Her reciprocating engines were the largest that had ever been built, standing 40 ft high and with cylinders 9 ft in diameter requiring the burning of 600 LT of coal per day.
+The Titanic could carry 3,547 people in speed and comfort, and was built on an unprecedented scale.
+Her reciprocating engines were the largest that had ever been built, standing 40 ft high and with cylinders 9 ft in diameter, requiring the burning of 600 LT of coal per day.

-The passenger accommodation, especially the First Class section, was said to be "of unrivalled extent and magnificence", indicated by the fares that First Class accommodation commanded.
+The passenger accommodation, especially the first-class section, was said to be "of unrivalled extent and magnificence", indicated by the fares that first-class accommodation commanded.
 The Parlour Suites (the most expensive and most luxurious suites on the ship) with private promenade cost over $4,350 (equivalent to $ today) for a one-way transatlantic passage.
-Even Third Class, though considerably less luxurious than Second and First Classes, was unusually comfortable by contemporary standards and was supplied with plentiful quantities of good food, providing her passengers with better conditions than many of them had experienced at home.
+Even third class, though considerably less luxurious than second and first classes, was unusually comfortable by contemporary standards and was supplied with plentiful quantities of good food, providing her passengers with better conditions than many of them had experienced at home.

-Titanic's maiden voyage began shortly after noon on 10 April 1912 when she left Southampton on the first leg of her journey to New York.
-An accident was narrowly averted only a few minutes later, as Titanic passed the moored liners SS City of New York of the American Line and Oceanic of the White Star Line, the latter of which would have been her running mate on the service from Southampton.
+The Titanic's maiden voyage began shortly after noon on 10 April 1912 when she left Southampton on the first leg of her journey to New York.
+An accident was narrowly averted only a few minutes later, as the Titanic passed the moored liners SS City of New York of the American Line and Oceanic of the White Star Line, the latter of which would have been her running mate on the service from Southampton.
 Her huge displacement caused both of the smaller ships to be lifted by a bulge of water and then dropped into a trough.
-New York's mooring cables could not take the sudden strain and snapped, swinging her around stern-first towards Titanic.
-A nearby tugboat, Vulcan, came to the rescue by taking New York under tow, and Titanics captain ordered her engines to be put "full astern".
+New York's mooring cables could not take the sudden strain and snapped, swinging her around stern-first towards the Titanic.
+A nearby tugboat, Vulcan, came to the rescue by taking New York under tow, and Titanic's 62-year-old Captain Edward Smith, the most senior of the White Star Line's captains, ordered her engines to be put "full astern".
 The two ships avoided a collision by a distance of about 4 ft.
-The incident, as well as a subsequent stop to offload a few stragglers by tug, delayed Titanic's departure by at most three-quarters of an hour, while the drifting New York was brought under control.
+The incident, as well as a subsequent stop to offload a few stragglers by tug, delayed the Titanic's departure by at most three-quarters of an hour, while the drifting New York was brought under control.